Importation of Engines, Vehicles, Vessels and Machines

 ISSN 2369-2391

-This document is also available in PDF (297 kb) [help with PDF files]
+This document is also available in PDF (286 KB) [help with PDF files]

-(b) telephone number in paragraph 25 has been replaced with the new toll-free number. - The Canada Border Services Agency (CBSA) assists Environment and Climate Change Canada (ECCC) in the administration of the Canadian Environmental Protection Act, 1999 and On-Road Vehicle and Engine Emission Regulations, Off-Road Compression-Ignition Engine Emission Regulations, Off-Road Small Spark-Ignition Engine Emission Regulations, Marine Spark-Ignition Engine, Vessel and Off-Road Recreational Vehicle Emission Regulations, Passenger Automobile and Light Truck Greenhouse Gas Emission Regulations and Heavy–duty Vehicle and Engine Greenhouse Gas Emission Regulations.
+- The Canada Border Services Agency (CBSA) assists Environment and Climate Change Canada (ECCC) in the administration of the Canadian Environmental Protection Act, 1999 and On-Road Vehicle and Engine Emission Regulations, Off-road Compression-Ignition (Mobile and Stationary) and Large Spark-Ignition Engine Emission Regulations, Off-Road Small Spark-Ignition Engine Emission Regulations, Marine Spark-Ignition Engine, Vessel and Off-Road Recreational Vehicle Emission Regulations, Passenger Automobile and Light Truck Greenhouse Gas Emission Regulations, and Heavy–duty Vehicle and Engine Greenhouse Gas Emission Regulations.
 This memorandum outlines the requirements for the importation of regulated engines, vehicles, vessels and machines.

 Legislation